bmr-cymru/stratify/README.md

 for stratis root file system support from the distribution repositories.

-If the `--git` option is given then the script will install build dependencies, clone the stratis git repositories and initiate a build.
+If the `--git` option is given then the script will install build dependencies, clone the stratis git repositories and initiate a build for both the host system and the installation root.
+Use `--git-build` to only use a git build on the host system, or `--git-install` to use a git build only for the installation root.

 Once the build is complete the script configures grub2 and creates a boot entry for the Stratis system.